breatheco-de/content/src/content/lesson/what-is-JWT-and-how-to-implement-with-Express.md

 ---

-> 📹 Here is a video explaining the JWT authentication [implementation using React.js, Context API and Python Flask](https://youtu.be/8-W2O_R95Pk).

 Almost every API needs an authentication layer, and there are many ways to tackle that problem.
-Today we are going to be implementing JWT token into our Flask API.
+Today we are going to be implementing JWT token into our Express API.

 ## How API Authentication works